Akhancode/be_gomarble_assessment/README.md

 Additionally, an optional multi-process handling feature is integrated using Node.js child processes to optimize scraping performance.
 API documentation is provided via Swagger, and an interactive frontend UI is built with React.js.
 Both the backend and frontend are successfully deployed on Azure.

 ## Workflow
-   - Please have a look at Diagram   [download](https://drive.google.com/file/d/16xI4IUSYHIKe5KCHf8CZLpBJZ9DXw9AN/view?usp=drive_link)
+   - Please have a look at Diagram  <a href="https://drive.google.com/file/d/16xI4IUSYHIKe5KCHf8CZLpBJZ9DXw9AN/view?usp=drive_link" target="_blank" rel="noopener noreferrer">download html</a>